 8 simple ways to save money

 Sometimes the hardest thing about saving money is just getting started.
-This step-by-step guide for how to save money can help you develop a simple and realistic strategy, so you can save for all your short- and long-term savings goals.
+This step-by-step guide can help you develop a simple and realistic strategy, so that you can save for all your short- and long-term goals.

 Record your expenses

-- Use resources such as community event listings to find free or low-cost events to reduce entertainment spending.
+Use resources, such as community event listings, to find free or low-cost entertainment.

 Set savings goals

-- Down payment on a home or a remodeling project, your child’s education or retirement
+Common long-term goals: Down payment on a home or a remodeling project, your child’s education or retirement

-Tip: Set a small, achievable short-term goal for something fun and big enough that you aren’t likely to have the cash on hand to pay for it, such as a new smartphone or holiday gifts.
-Reaching smaller goals—and enjoying the fun reward you’ve saved for—can give you a psychological boost that makes the payoff of saving more immediate and reinforces the habit.
+Set a small, achievable short-term goal for something that’s fun and goes beyond your monthly budget, such as a new smartphone or holiday gifts.
+Reaching smaller goals—and enjoying the reward you’ve saved for—can give you a psychological boost, making the payoff of saving more immediate and reinforces the habit.

 Pick the right tools

-- FDIC-insured individual retirement accounts (IRAs), which are tax-efficient savings accounts
+- FDIC-insured individual retirement accounts (IRAs) or 529 plans, which are tax-efficient savings accounts

 Make saving automatic